falsandtru/typed-dom/README.md

 ### DOM Components

-Use dom components to manage the micro dom components.
+Use DOM components to manage the micro DOM components.

 ```ts
 import TypedHTML from 'typed-dom';